liusseka/git-automations/README.md

 ```
 echo 'export GITHUB_TOKEN=github_pat_1144JHSHsdffsdJDDSDSD_SDFSHFSJHDjhjjshhasdjhsLKASDKHJ' >> ~/.bashrc
 ```
-**Step 4: To run the script, you have to run `./git-automations [OPTIONS]` in the current directory.
-To make it possible to run the script from any location in your local machine, we need to Add the script folder to environmental path by running the following command.**
+**Step 4: Running the script,**

+This command `./git-automations [OPTIONS]` runs the script in the current directory.

+To make it possible to run the script from any location in your local machine, you need to add the script folder to your environmental path by running the following command.
 ```
 export PATH=$PATH:$(pwd)
 ```
+**5. Adding an alias `run-git` for running `git-automations`.**

+Up to this point, we have to run the script like this `git-automations [OPTIONS]` which makes it tiresome to retype the command.

-**Step 5: You can run the script using the command `git-automations [OPTIONS]`.
-However, to avoid having to type the full name, we can create an alias command that is short and easy to remember.**
+However, to avoid having to type the full command, we can create an alias command that is short and easy to remember, and we will call it `run-git`
 ```
 echo "alias run-git='git-automations'" >> ~/.bashrc
 ```